adfranks/auto-slideshow/README.md

 # auto-slideshow
-Responsive gallery and automatic slideshow within a modal
+Responsive gallery and automatic slideshow within a modal.